 Transfer the pate into a container and let it cool off just enough so you can put it into the fridge.
 While the pate is chilling in the fridge, you have plenty of time to make the flatbread.

 Start by feeding your sourdough a generous amount of flour.
-Add water until your starter has a nice pancakey consistency.
+Add water until your starter has a nice, thick pancakey consistency.
+If you want to, you can leave it covered for an hour or two to start the fermentation again, giving a better rise, but it’s not required.

-Transfer your pan into the oven and leave to bake it 15 minutes.
+Transfer your pan into the oven and leave to bake for 30 minutes.
 It won’t develop a crust like a real sourdough bread, but it will resemble focaccia when done.
 Take it out of the oven and let it cool down slowly in the pan.

 Grab your cold chicken liver pate and your warm flat bread and dig in.
 I can’t think of a better way to eat liver than this!